enkidevs/curriculum/javascript/react/basics-i/component-lifecycle-methods.md

 - `shouldComponentUpdate(nxtProps, nxtState)` - the method is called **before** receiving new `props` or `state`.
 By default it returns `true` meaning `render` is triggered by any change.
 Modifying this method allows you to only re-`render` in intended scenarios.

-- `getSnapshotBeforeUpdate(prevProps, prevState)` - is involved **right before** the most recently rendered output is committed.
+- `getSnapshotBeforeUpdate(prevProps, prevState)` - is invoked **right before** the most recently rendered output is committed.
 It enables your component to capture some information from the `DOM` before it is potentially changed, passing it as a parameter to `componentDidUpdate()`.

 - `componentDidUpdate(prevProps, prevState)` - is invoked **after** `render`, but not after the initial one.
 This method is useful for manipulating the `DOM` when updated